Blackprint/nodes-polkadot.js/README.md

 | `./src/Account/Transfer.js`| `Polkadot.js/Account/Transfer` |
 | `./src/Connection/WebSocket.js`| `Polkadot.js/Connection/WebSocket` |

-All files will be bundled and the variables declared on this library will not automatically declared on the global context.<br>
 With the above structure, you can easily find the nodes on Blackprint Editor like below:

 ![SomYbBNG53](https://user-images.githubusercontent.com/11073373/148333916-e1ed64ef-9a4a-483b-8077-ff9600fd2d03.png)